-You may consider yourself self-supporting because you don't receive support from your parents and/or don't live in your parents' home.
-You may even qualify as self-supporting for income tax purposes, but the U.S. Department of Education has stricter standards for financial aid purposes.
+You may consider yourself independent because you don't receive support from your parents or you don't live in their home.
+You may even qualify as independent for income tax purposes, but the U.S. Department of Education has stricter standards for financial aid purposes.

 In order to file your financial aid application as an independent student, you must meet one or more of the following criteria:

 - Age 24 by January 1 of the aid year